photocyte/git-tracked-analysis-template/README.md

 ---
 ### Notes
-* Try not to keep any symlinks in this template.
+* Try not to keep any symlinks in this bare template.
 If working with cloud filesystems / object stores, they have divergent support and need to be paid attention to.
 But, feel free to use symlinks after the template has been initialized.
 They will be properly stored in `git` and in the `.zip` from `archive.sh`
 * Check for symlinks with `find . -type l`
+* The `zenodo_items` DOI renaming scheme, is admittedly a bit hackish.
+But, it is a lightweight way to track provenance of files copied from Zenodo items.
+* The `setup_env.sh` defining of the conda environment on individual lines, is admittedly a bit hackish compared to using .yaml definitions of the environment.